8.7

 Manage warranty claims and set follow-up appointments in Buildertrend

 According to WarrantyWeek, D.R.
 Horton, the country’s largest home builder, saw a 25% increase in warranty claims in 2022.
 Buildertrend simplifies the process for both homeowners and contractors.
 Homeowners can easily log into their portal and submit claims by detailing the issue, setting priorities, and uploading supporting documents.
-You, the builder, receive these claims automatically, enabling quick follow-up.
+You’ll receive these claims automatically, enabling quick follow-up.

-Once you review the claim, you can assign a team member or trade partner to address the issue.
-The contractor who performed the work is notified, and if approved, the builder can schedule a service appointment or allow the contractor to coordinate directly with the homeowner.
+From there, you can assign a team member or trade partner to address the issue.
+The contractor who performed the work is notified, and if approved, you can schedule a service appointment or allow the contractor to coordinate directly with the homeowner.

 After resolving the claim, homeowners can leave feedback, helping to build trust and secure future referrals and positive reviews.
-Buildertrend starts at $499/month, with a first-month promotion of $199, making it a solid choice for small to mid-sized construction companies with 10-50 employees and annual revenues between $1 million and $15 million.
+Buildertrend starts at $499/month, making it a solid choice for small to mid-sized construction companies with 10-50 employees and annual revenues between $1 million and $15 million.

 Buildertrend